 According to Nguyen et al., Fe3O4 NPs exhibit SPM or ferrimagnetic (FM) behaviour.
-In the presence of an external magnetic field, the magnetic material reaches a saturation magnetisation value (MS), 23 SPM NPs have several advantages, such as preventing NP agglomeration (caused by magnetic attraction) and having a sensitive response to a remote-controlled magnetic field.
-In contrast, FM materials exhibited a real reaches are always retain strong magnetic properties, which is potentially useful for applications where strong magnetic properties are always required.
+In the presence of an external magnetic field, the magnetic material reaches a saturation magnetisation value (MS), and SPM NPs have several advantages, such as preventing NP agglomeration (caused by magnetic attraction) and having a sensitive response to a remote-controlled magnetic field.
+In contrast, FM materials exhibit certain magnetisation values in the absence of an external magnetic field.
+Therefore, FM NPs always retain strong magnetic properties, which is potentially useful for applications where strong magnetic properties are always required.
 Fe3O4 is more widely used than iron oxide or other ferrite spinel oxides (Co, Ni, Mg, etc.) because of its superior magnetic properties [68].

 Primary iron oxide MNPs easily oxidize in air and tend to aggregate into large groups.
-To prevent this the MNPs are coated with stabilisers, such as silica and polymers; conversely, they can be embedded in a chemically inert protective matrix.
+To prevent this, the MNPs are coated with stabilisers, such as silica and polymers; conversely, they can be embedded in a chemically inert protective matrix.
 In general, Fe3O4 particles are initially encapsulated with tetraethyl orthosilicate (TEOS) via a typical sol-gel reaction, leading to Fe3O4@SiO2 hybrid particles, oleic acid [8] and chitosan [31].
 Fe3O4@SiO2 is more commonly used because the SiO2 layer protects the core from oxidation or dissolution in the following reactions.
 In addition, the silica shell minimizes the formation of large clusters and improves MNP biocompatibility.
 The silanol groups on the silica surface thus provide surface functionalization for further polymerisation.
 It is important to underline that although the silica shell can decrease Fe3O4 magnetisation, its magnetic properties are still sufficient for further applications [69].